Vashon Ranger R7: Design and development

 The development of the Ranger R7 started in about 2013.
+The first prototype was built by MM Aviation as the Patriot V-150.
 By February 2018, two prototypes were flying and four production aircraft were under construction for April 2018 delivery.

 The aircraft is an all-metal monocoque design and features a cantilever high-wing, two-seats-in-side-by-side configuration enclosed cabin, fixed tricycle landing gear with a castering nosewheel, and a single engine in tractor configuration.
 The aircraft is made from pre-painted sheet 6061-T6 aluminum to save construction time.
 The seats fold flat to allow sleeping in the cabin when camping.

 The company manufactures the majority of parts itself to reduce costs and shorten the supply chain.

 By January 2018, the design had been accepted by the United States Federal Aviation Administration (FAA) as a light-sport aircraft.

 Operational history

+The first Patriot V-150 prototype made its maiden flight on March 31, 2015.
 By May 2017, one example had been registered in the United States with the FAA.

 In a review of the design on AVweb, writer Paul Bertorelli indicated that the aircraft suffers from a low useful load of 438 lb due to the choice of the old-technology Continental O-200D engine, which is at least 50 lb heavier than other newer engines.

 By April 2019, 12 production aircraft had been delivered to customers, which included individuals and flight schools.
 By August 2021, 50 aircraft had been delivered; by November 2021, 66 had been delivered.
 As of October 2024, 103 aircraft are on the FAA registry.